Brother of women’s football manager Matt Beard urges ‘be more thoughtful’

 The 47-year-old coach, who died last month, was remembered at the Liverpool Metropolitan Cathedral service on Friday, which was attended by around 600 people.

-The congregation included former Liverpool player Ian Rush, former England internationals Casey Stoney, Lianne Sanderson and Farah Williams, Arsenal players Olivia Smith and Taylor Hinds and Manchester United women’s manager Marc Skinner.
+The congregation included former Liverpool player Ian Rush, former England internationals Casey Stoney, Lianne Sanderson and Fara Williams, Arsenal players Olivia Smith and Taylor Hinds and Manchester United women’s manager Marc Skinner.

 Players lined the central aisle of the church and many wiped tears from their eyes as Mr Beard’s coffin, adorned with two Liverpool scarves, was carried in.